 What is a Rotating Bezel?

 A rotating Bezel is part of a dive watch – in fact, it is the most vital component of it, which distinguishes itself from regular watches.
-A bezel is an outer disc which is graduated into 60 divisions corresponding to 60 minutes.
+A bezel is an outer disc that is graduated into 60 divisions corresponding to 60 minutes.
 It can be rotated so that the zero arrow is aligned with the 12 o’clock position on the watch.
 The 60 divisions on the bezel mark an hour which corresponds to the time that oxygen in a standard scuba oxygen tank usually lasts.

 How a Bezel is used